lexitec/CyrillicPhonetic/README.md

 Pan-Cyrillic phonetic keyboard layout for Windows.
 Supported languages: Russian, Belarusian, Ukrainian, Serbian, and Macedonian.

 This is a layout that is designed on top of a US QWERTY keyboard layout.
 Like Stankovski's Russian phonetic layout (https://github.com/stankovski/russian-phonetic-layout-windows10), this layout is similar to the Mac OS Russian phonetic layout.

-AltGr (or Ctrl+Alt) is used for additional Cyrillic characters.
+The distinguishing features of this work are support for different Slavic languages and the use of AltGr (or Ctrl+Alt) as well as full US keyboard symbols and punctuation.
+AltGr is used for additional Cyrillic characters.
 The Pan-Cyrillic additions are mostly based on a DOS keyboard layout that I developed for vDosPlus XyWrite CP866X (see https://www.lexitec.fi/xywrite/utility.html).
 All US layout's punctuation marks are preserved or relocated to new positions.
 Ruble, euro and numero signs are included.
 Set UTF-8 mode in text editors and other applications to view and use all characters.

 Keyboard conflicts: Please note that some applications may use default global AltGr shortcuts that interfere with some keys, e.g. Google Drive has AltGr+G, Keepass has AltGr+K. If you use these applications and the additional Cyrillic keys (Ґ = Ukrainian GHE with upturn or Ќ = Macedonian KJE), the keyboard conflicts must be resolved by changing their respective shortcuts.